 Dear Your Teen:

-I have a 14 year old who never puts her phone down.
+I have a 14 year old who never puts the phone down.
 Even when she is not using it, it has to be near her.
 It’s like an addiction.
 She claims to like listening to music with it, but it seems to be more than that.
 She is a good kid and gets good grades in school.